facebookresearch/SimulEval/examples/speech_to_text/readme.md

-## Simultaneous Speech-to-Speech Translation
+## Simultaneous Speech-to-Text Translation

 This tutorial provides a minimal example on how to evaluate a simultaneous speech-to-text translation system.

 ### Agent

-The speech-to-speech agent ([english_counter_agent.py](english_counter_agent.py)) in this example is a counter, which generates number of seconds in text, after waiting for `self.wait_seconds` seconds.
+The speech-to-text agent ([english_counter_agent.py](english_counter_agent.py)) in this example is a counter, which generates number of seconds in text, after waiting for `self.wait_seconds` seconds.
 The policy finishes when the source is finished.

 ```python
 def policy(self):